 Nicodemus thought his problem was that he couldn't understand Jesus' teaching.
-What Jesus is leading him to realize here is that that was not really his problem at all.
+What Jesus is leading him to realise here is that that was not really his problem at all.
 His real problem was that he had an inadequate estimate of the person to whom he was talking.
 In fact that had been his problem right from the beginning of the conversation.
 Consider his opening remarks.
 He came to Jesus and said, 'Rabbi, we know you are a teacher who has come from God.'
 A flattering remark, of course; but also a trifle condescending.
 'We know.'
 To whom does he refer by that 'we'?
 I suppose to himself and to all his pharisaical cronies.
-'Yes, Jesus,' Nicodemus is saying, 'we on the Sanhedrin have been quite impressed by your performance, you know.
+'Yes, Jesus,' Nicodemus is saying, 'we of the Jewish elite have been quite impressed by your performance, you know.
 We are disposed to think you are a teacher come from God.'
 Big deal!
-Frankly, that's a little bit like the fourth-form 'O' level maths set complimenting Albert Einstein on his arithmetic
+Frankly, that's a little bit like the fourth-form G.C.S.E. maths set complimenting Albert Einstein on his arithmetic.

 Jesus was certainly a teacher come from God, but not at all in the way Nicodemus thought!
-And it is quite clear that one of the reasons Jesus embarked on this mystifying discussion of the new birth was precisely to bring this patronizing Pharisee down a peg or two.
-'You're the teacher of Israel aren't you?'
-(He uses the definite article there in the original.
-Nicodemus had called him a teacher.)
-'You pretend to be.
-You are the board of accreditation.
+And it is quite clear that one of the reasons Jesus embarked on this mystifying discussion of the new birth was precisely to bring this patronising Pharisee down a peg or two.
+'You're the teacher of Israel aren't you?
+At least you pretend to be.
+You are on the selection committee.
 You decide who the faculty are going to be.
-You are the one who tells people who is a teacher come from God and who is not.
+You are the one who tells people who is "a teacher come from God" and who is not.
 Then surely you know about these things.'
 Can you not hear the gentle mockery in his tone as he echoes that first person plural with which Nicodemus had introduced himself?
 'We speak of what we know,' says Jesus.
 'We testify to what we've seen.
 Your problem, Nicodemus, is not that you cannot understand what I'm saying, but that you do not think sufficiently highly of me yet to believe that I know what I am talking about.'

 When Jesus speaks to us about the things of God, he is not offering us the speculations of a philosopher, nor the expositions of a preacher, nor even the inspirations of a prophet.
 He's offering us first-hand knowledge, divine revelation of a quite unique kind: 'We testify to what we have seen.'
-That being so, it is not ability to understand that is the real crux, but our willingness to believe.
+That being so, it is not our ability to understand that is the real crux, but our willingness to believe.